micronaut-projects/static-website/posts/2020-06-15-oracle-cloud-microservices.md

 - Configure your application
 - Add CRUD support

-Todd will also discuss schema migration, testing, and how you can deploy a Micronaut app to the Oracle Cloud absolutely free!
+Todd also discusses schema migration, testing, and how you can deploy a Micronaut app to the Oracle Cloud absolutely free!